enmanuelbayen/Awesome-Books/README.md

 # 📖 Web page for Gamescom event! <a name="about-project"></a>

 > Testing all the information learned in the course in the areas of HTML, CSS and JS to achieve the results shown..
-> You can watch this video of me commenting on my first advances in creating this web page and how I felt in the process and the Features I added.
-[Loom video](https://www.loom.com/share/7fb4ce81b2bb4336ab525c2228f151f4)

 ## 🛠 Built With <a name="built-with"></a>